cdopt/cdopt.github.io/docs/_sources/md_files/apis/cdopt_core.md

   -- Controls whether to perform the automatic differentiation packages to automatically compute essential materials.
 If `False`, the `Problem` class does not use any AD package.
 In that cases, users must provide the expression of `obj_grad` and `obj_hvp`.
 * **backbone = 'torch'** (str or core.backbone class, optional)
   -- Determines the automatic differentiation packages.
 If ``'torch'``, the ``Problem`` class uses the `torch.autograd` to automatically compute essential materials.
 If ``'autograd'``, the `Problem` class uses the `autograd` package.
 Otherwise, it can be set as the user-defined backbone class.
+* **enable_jit = False** (bool)
+  -- Option to enable the JIT for the code.
+Currently, CDOpt only supports JIT for  JAX package.
+Such option is inactive when `backbone` is chosen based on PyTorch or Numpy.